 So it may make sense this way.

-The court is seen as this giant institution of super special human beings, and they've got a uh according to the all these polls, the uh overall approval or respect the court has been uh has been plummeting.
+And they've got a, according to all these polls, the overall approval or respect the court has been has been plummeting.

-A brief time out, my friends.
+A brief timeout, my friends.

 We will be back.